 When booked on site at our Customer Service : +10€ (places subject to availability)

-The meeting point of our option "Tignes & Val d'Isère exploration" is located in front of the restaurant Pepe200, close to the Tufs chair lift, in the upper part of Val Claret, after the "place du Curling".
+The meeting point of our option "Tignes & Val d'Isère exploration" is located below the restaurant Le Coffee, close to the Tufs chair lift, in the upper level of Val Claret, at the end of "Place du Curling".